abaga129/sveltekit-adapter-iis/README.md

   - If they are still not being written, instead of `console.log`, try using `console.warn` - it will show up in `stderr` logs without stopping the server.
   - IIS likes to often overwrite log files instead of creating new ones, so make sure you open+close your text editor to see the latest log contents.
 - **Images or scripts outside of sveltekit (e.g. Virtual Directories, or external) fail to load**
-  - If you are using a full url with `https://` protocol, and have not set up SSL certificates in IIS, it will fail due to 'Cannot provide sercure connection'
+  - If you are using a full url with `https://` protocol, and have not set up SSL certificates in IIS, it will fail due to 'Cannot provide secure connection'
     - If the url's on the same origin, try using a relative URL
       - example: `/virtual-images/image1.png` instead of `https://localhost:XXXX/virtual-images/image1.png`
     - If the url's on a different origin, try changing it to `http` instead of `https`
       - If you're generating the url, on the URL object, you can change the `protocol` key
       - make sure to build it with `https` once deploying to production
-  - You _could_ also pobably set the site to use https in IIS, in site settings.
+  - You _could_ also probably set the site to use https in IIS, in site settings.
 - **POST requests or form actions fail with error 403**
   - Either you forgot to specify the `origin` option, or it is mismatched
   - Set it like this: